 Offences such as assault, sexual assault, theft and serious driving offences attract corporal punishment.

 Homosexual acts are illegal and penalties include from five years to lifetime imprisonment.
 Be aware that there has been a recent increase in anti-LGBTI rhetoric, including by officials, in The Gambia.
 See our LGBTI travellers page.

 It is illegal to photograph military and official installations in and around airports.

-Travellers carrying prescription medication should carry their prescriptions and keep all medication in its original packaging, clearly labelled.
+Travellers carrying prescription medication should carry their prescriptions and keep all medication in its original labelled packaging.
 Skin-bleaching creams and some medications are subject to strict import/export laws.
+The import, use and possession of certain prescription and over the counter drugs (including those containing codeine and diazepam) are banned.
+Other drugs containing hydroquinone, hydrocortisone, betamethasone, flucinonide, clobestatol, clobestatone are also banned.
 Penalties include fines of up to US$2,000 and/or three years imprisonment.
-The import, use and possession of certain prescription and over the counter drugs (including those containing codeine and diazepam) are banned.
 If in doubt, you should check with the nearest Embassy or Consulate of The Gambia well in advance of travel.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.